Ptolemaida: Macedonian Period

 In 336 BCE the area around Ptolemaida came under the control of expanding Kingdom of Macedon under Philip II.
 The Land of the Chords and the whole region of Eordea was fully incorporated into Macedon under Philip II and later his successor Alexander.
-Two of the six generals of Alexander the Great, Ptolemy I Soter, founder of the Ptolemaic Kingdom, and Aristones are claimed to hail from Eordaia.
+Two of the six generals of Alexander the Great, Ptolemy I Soter,and Aristones are claimed to hail from Eordaia.
+Ptolemy became the founder of the Ptolemaic Kingdom.

 Hellenistic period

-With the death of Alexander, his empire was divided and Macedon came under the control of Antigonus I. Macedon remained an important and powerful kingdom during both Wars of the Diadochi and later the Punic Wars with Rome.
-There were many clashes during the long struggle between the Macedonians and the Romans who tried to enter the basin of Eordea and promote it into mainland Greece, but also because the area was a focal point as a secondary road passed through it.
-Macedon remained a force to be reckoned with until the Battle of Pydna (22 June 168 BC), in which the Roman general Aemilius Paulus defeated King Perseus of Macedon, ending the reign of the Antigonid dynasty over Macedonia.
+With the death of Alexander, his empire was divided and Macedon came under the control of Antigonus I. Macedon remained an important and powerful kingdom during both Wars of the Diadochi and later the Punic Wars with Rome.Macedon remained a force to be reckoned with until the Battle of Pydna (22 June 168 BC), in which the Roman general Aemilius Paulus defeated King Perseus of Macedon, ending the reign of the Antigonid dynasty over Macedonia.